Undergraduate Focus Area: Cyber Security

 Pick at least 2 courses from the following list:

-- One of the following, as only one of these courses can be counted towards the CS major: Cyber Security and Cyber Warfare (COMP 50 / PS 188), Cyberlaw and Cyberpolicy (COMP 150), Cyber in the Civil Sector (COMP 150), International Cyber Conflict (DHP P249), or Privacy in the Digital Age (COMP 250).
-Students can take only one of International Cyber Conflict and Cyber Security and Cyber Warfare for credit as they are similar courses.
+- One of the following, as only one of these courses can be counted towards the CS major: Cyber Security and Cyber Warfare (CS 50 / PS 188), Cyberlaw and Cyberpolicy (CS 184), Cyber in the Civil Sector (CS 182), International Cyber Conflict (DHP P249), or Privacy in the Digital Age (CS 183).
+Students can take only one of International Cyber Conflict and Cyber Security and Cyber Warfare for credit as the courses have significant overlap.

-- Program Analysis, Verification, and Synthesis (COMP 150)
+- Program Analysis, Verification, and Synthesis (CS 150)

 Doing the bare minimum coursework is not good enough.
 To be successful in cyber security, you will need practical hands-on experience.
 To quote: